synapticloop/linode-api/README.md

 This is desiegned to get a lindode up and running as quickly as possible.
 This provides a very small subset of available calls.

 ```
 /**
  * Create and boot a linode in a datacenter, for a specific plan, using a
  * specific distribution.
  *
-	 * @param datacenterId the id of the datacenter to launch the linode in
+ * @param datacenter the id of the datacenter to launch the linode in
-	 * @param planId the id of the linode plan
+ * @param plan the id of the linode plan
-	 * @param distributionId the distribution that fills the root disk
+ * @param distribution the distribution that fills the root disk
-	 * @param password the root password
+ * @param kernel the kernel to use
  * @param label the label for this linode
+ * @param rootPassword the root password
  *
  * @return the id of the linode that was created
  *
  * @throws ApiException if there was an error creating the linode
  */
-	public Long createLinode(Long datacenterId, Long planId, Long distributionId, String label, String password, boolean is64Bit) throws ApiException
+public Long createLinode(DatacenterSlug datacenter,
+		PlanSlug plan,
+		DistributionSlug distribution,
+		KernelSlug kernel,
+		String label,
+		String rootPassword) throws ApiException {

 ```